 The main station is Southampton Central, located on the northwest edge of the city centre.
-There are regular train services coming from London Waterloo passing through Winchester railway station and Basingstoke.
-From the station, the city centre is only a short walk away.
-There is also a City Link bus service that you can take for free, running every 15 to 30 minutes towards the city centre.
+Regular train services run from London Waterloo, passing through Winchester railway station and Basingstoke on the way.
+From the station, the city centre is only a short walk.
+There is also a City Link bus service that you can take for free; the bus runs to the city centre every 15 to 30 minutes.

 Tip 5: Book together for big savings

-If travelling as a group to Southampton by train a great money saving tool is to use the Groupsave discount.
-Using this you can sometimes get 1/3 off the price.
-It is valid for between 3-9 people booking together and travelling on the same train at an off-peak time.
-The discount is automatically given at checkout but it can depend which rail network you are using whether it is available.
-Using the mobile E-ticket facility on your phone you can buy tickets and then forward them to the other members of your group making it easier than having paper tickets.
+When travelling as a group to Southampton, a great way to save money is by using Groupsave discount.
+You can normally get 1/3 off your fares when 3-9 people book and travel together on the same train at an off-peak time.
+The discount is applied automatically, but eligibility can depend on the network you are travelling with.
+Collect using e-Tickets and then forward them to the other members of your group to avoid having numerous paper tickets.

-The Southampton city centre is fairly spread out along the North to South axis, but it’s easily possible to walk from Bedford Place towards the waterfront area.
+Southampton city centre is fairly spread out, but it’s easily possible to walk from Bedford Place on the North End towards the waterfront.
 Most of the route is pedestrian-friendly.

-The Bargate, which is a medieval guesthouse located in the middle of a shopping complex, is one of the most visited attractions in Southampton.
-On its top floor is where you will find the Heritage Visitor Centre.
+The Bargate, a medieval guesthouse located in the middle of a shopping complex, is one of Southampton's most visited attractions.
+On the top floor of the guesthouse, you will find the Heritage Visitor Centre.

 Tip 7: Use slower trains

-The Central Parks, which was established during the 19th century, and was recognised as Grade II on the English Heritage’s Register of Historic Parks, is also worth a stop.
-Southampton also hosts a yearly Boat Show, an event that showcases a plethora of well-designed boats and draws thousands of visitors to the Southampton each year.
-Other attractions to visit are the Tudor House and the Sea City Museum.
+The Central Parks, established during the 19th century and recognised as Grade II on the English Heritage’s Register of Historic Parks, is worth visiting.
+Southampton also hosts a yearly Boat Show that showcases many expertly designed boats and draws thousands of visitors to the Southampton each year.
+Other attractions in the City include the Tudor House and Sea City Museum.